umr-marbec/git-training/gitflow/README.md

 - `git flow feature track feature_name` pulls a remote feature branch
 - `git flow feature pull` updates the local branch from the remote branch
 - `git flow feature finish` finishes the current feature branch.
 It deletes the branch **locally, not remotely**, and merges it into `develop`
-- `git flow feature rebase` rebases the current feature branch with `develop`.
+- `git flow feature rebase` rebases the current feature branch with `develop`. **Never use on a branch that has been published!** Cf. the [rebase golden rules](https://www.atlassian.com/fr/git/tutorials/merging-vs-rebasing#the-golden-rule-of-rebasing).

 Notes:
 - to delete the eventual **remote** branch with a call to `finish`, add the `-F` option.
 Or type: `git push origin :feature/feature_name`.